Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Abstract

 \section{Abstract}

 \Acp{BD-RIS} are emerging as a transformative technology in wireless communications, enabling enhanced performance and \ac{QoS} of wireless systems in harsh urban environments due to their relatively low cost and advanced signal processing capabilities.
 Generally, \ac{BD-RIS} systems are employed to improve robustness, increase achievable rates, and enhance energy efficiency of wireless systems in both direct and indirect ways.
 The direct way is to produce a favorable propagation environment via the design of optimized scattering matrices, while the indirect way is to reap additional improvements via the design of \ac{MIMO} beamformers that further exploit the latter ``engineered'' medium.
-In this article, the problem of sum-rate maximization via \ac{BD-RIS} is examined, with a focus on feasibility, namely low-complexity physical implementation, by enforcing reciprocity in the \ac{BD-RIS} design.
-We begin by outlining the system model and formulating an optimization problem that aims to enhance the system's sum-rate by designing a symmetric scattering matrix.
-In particular, the approach leverages a manifold optimization framework, where a penalty term is added to the objective function to ensure that the symmetry constraint is upheld, with reciprocity further enforced by projecting the obtained solution onto a set of feasible scattering matrices.
+In this article, the problem of sum-rate maximization via \ac{BD-RIS} is examined, with a focus on feasibility, namely low-complexity physical implementation, by enforcing reciprocity in the \ac{BD-RIS} design in a manner that adheres to the geometry of the manifold of symmetric matrices.
+To that end, the sum-rate objective is transformed into a quadratic function via \ac{FP}, augmented via the also quadratic reciprocity constraint in the form of a regularization term, while the unitary constraint is dealt with via a manifold optimization framework.
 Simulation results demonstrate the effectiveness of the proposed method in outperforming current \ac{SotA} approaches in terms of sum-rate maximization.

 \glsresetall